microsoft/genaiscript/docs/src/content/docs/reference/transparency-note.md

 the prompt input for the LLM, calls the LLM, and unpacks that LLM output based on the directions given in the prompt.

-**GPVM**: A runtime system that given a GenAIScript and an optional GPSpec, executes the GenAIScript, which involves integrating the context into a prompt, calling the specified LLM, and extracting content from the LLM result.
+**GPVM**: A runtime system that given a GenAIScript executes the GenAIScript, which involves integrating the context into a prompt, calling the specified LLM, and extracting content from the LLM result.